How to Elope in NYC

 Why should we elope in NYC?

 There are lots of amazing places to get married in the world, but chances are you don’t need any convincing that NYC is at the top of the list.
-Let’s get a few things straight right off the bat:
+Everyone planning a New York elopement is in for a treat: an easy marriage license process, a wide variety of amazing options, and of course the city itself as the backdrop to your wedding day.

 - You’ll be eloping in an amazing city, and all that is has to offer is now at your fingertips to plan an awesome wedding day.